Kach07/docker-project/README.md

 # docker-project
-This repository is for docker projects
+This repository is for jupiter docker projects